 'le présent amendement propose de relever le taux minimum d’imposition applicable aux revenus de source française des non-résidents prévu à l’article 197 A du code général des impôts (CGI) de 20 % à 30 % en métropole, à compter de l’imposition des revenus de l’année 2018.'

-The overall result is that the level of taxation on the French sourced income of EEA non-residents will remain broadly the same, whilst it will increase for non-EEA nationals, who face a static level of 'social' charges, but an increase in income tax.
+The overall result is that the level of taxation on the French sourced income of non-exempt non-residents will increase, as they face a static level of 'social' charges, but an increase in income tax.
 For them the combined rate of social charges and income tax will increase from 37.2% to 47.2%.

 The increase in the minimum rate is opposed by many parliamentarians in the majority party, and it is not inconceivable the government will be obliged to change their position before the proposal is finally enacted.